exercism/go/exercises/concept/chessboard/.docs/introduction.md

 ## Non-struct types

-You've previously seen defining struct types, but it's also possible to define non-struct types which you can use as an alias for a built in type declaration, and you can define receiver functions on them to extend them in the same way as struct types.
+You've previously seen defining struct types.
+It is also possible to define non-struct types which you can use as an alias for a built-in type declaration, and you can define receiver functions on them to extend them in the same way as struct types.

 ```go
 type Name string